jpthibault/powerlifting-calculator/PRD.md

 ### 4. Responsive Design
 - The app is optimized for desktop with a minimum width of 900px.

-### 5. Barbell Weight Toggle
-- **Description:** A toggle button in the top-left corner of the main interface for selecting barbell weight.
-- **Options:**
-  - 45 lbs (standard barbell)
-  - 35 lbs (women's barbell)
-- **Behavior:**
-  - Selection is saved in settings and persists across sessions.
-  - Changes immediately affect all weight calculations.

-### 6. Settings Page
+### 5. Settings Page
 - **Description:** A modal dialog accessible via a gear icon in the top-right corner.
 - **Features:**
   - Customize border colors for different weight plates.
   - Add, edit, or remove exercise types.
   - Select barbell weight (45 lbs or 35 lbs).
-- **Behavior:**
-  - All settings are stored in `localStorage` and persist across sessions.
-  - Changes are dynamically applied to the application.
 - **UI Elements:**
+  - Close button in the top-right corner using a standard close icon.
   - Text fields for color values.
   - Text fields for exercise types with delete buttons.
-  - Toggle buttons for barbell weight.
+  - Toggle buttons for barbell weight selection.
   - Save button to confirm changes and close dialog.
   - Reset button to restore default settings.
+- **Behavior:**
+  - All settings are stored in `localStorage` and persist across sessions.
+  - Changes are dynamically applied to the application.
+  - Modal has a fixed height with scrollable content for better usability.

 ---